katur/eegi/README_database_migration.md

 **Decisions to make about `library` app: well-level**
 - Should we add LibraryWell records to capture wells that have no intended clone?
 The reason this would be nice is that in our copy of the library, sometimes wells with no intended clone do grow, which can always be sequenced if there is a phenotype (actually, some of these did make it into our secondary plates, meaning these wells have no defined parent unless we add these rows).
-- Discuss briefly the dangers of hardcoding the intended clone for child wells (instead of relying on parent); this has caused database consistency issues in the past.
+- Are we sure we want to hardcode the intended clone for child wells (instead of relying on parent)?
+Has caused database consistency issues in the past.
+But, probably best for speed.
+Just wanted to discuss.